BlackHoods/BlackHoods.github.io/content/post/Garage_Door/RFCommunication.md

 ## Recording the signal

-To record the signal I like to used the **URH** recording tool because it show you in real time what you are recoding and it add the record stream automatically to the analysis tab.
+To record the signal we like to used the **URH** recording tool because it show you in real time what you are recoding and it adds the record stream automatically to the analysis tab.

 ## Signal analysis